mayujie/memory-game/README.md

 ## How to start the game

-You can play this game [here](http://lonniedesign.com/udacity/memory-game/) or download/clone the repo and open "index.html"
+You can play this game [here](http://lonniedesign.com/udacity/memory-game/) or download/clone the repo open "index.html"

 ## How to Play

 This is a remake of the classic game "Memory" and it's very straight forward, once you have choosen the difficult you want the game will provide you with sixteen cards (eight pairs with different sympols).
 Pair them together to win the game!

-## Difficults in the Game
+## difficult in the Game

-The harder difficulty you have the lower score you get.
-Try to get as low score as possible!

 * Very Hardcore = **30 seconds** to complete the deck.
 * Hardcore = **1 minute** to complete the deck.